Microsoft Print to PDF driver, Unreadable PDFs & Windows Incompatibility Issues

 What was tried: Office reinstalls, driver checks, repeated feature reinstalls, spooler restarts, and system scans did not change the output.

-Where this sometimes ended: Changing an advanced printer property stopped the corruption and allowed PDFs to open normally.
+How this played out: Changing an advanced printer property stopped the corruption and allowed PDFs to open normally.
 The fix did not involve reinstalling the driver itself.

 Problem: Print to PDF not available at all